Important things to acknowledge about 2FA

 - It should be used as part of a security awareness program.

 Tools like NecroBrowser and Muraen are not the only threats to MFA practices.
-The Federal Bureau of Investigation has warned about such tools and techniques like SIM swapping.
+The Federal Bureau of Investigation has warned about such tools and techniques as SIM swapping.
 In a Private Industry Note (PIN) sent by the FBI last September, they announced that they had observed hackers and cybercriminals circumventing multi-factor authentication by using social engineering techniques and technical attacks.

 PAST INCIDENTS OF MFA BYPASSES